lhermann/lukashermann.dev/content/writing/wordpress-too-many-redirects.md

 # The Solution

-We must tell Wordpress he facts of the original request from the browser before the reverse proxy middleman messed things up for us.
+We must tell Wordpress the facts of the original browser request before the reverse proxy middleman messed things up for us.

 Fortunately, with the `HTTP_X_FORWARDED` headers, the reverse proxy is kind enough to tell Wordpress what the browser originally asked for.
 We can look for these headers and then clear things up for Wordpress.